CBL2C/Notes/03_JS/03_JS_Inbuilt_Functions.md

 <br>

 ## ```typeof```
-The ```typeof``` operator evauates the type of data it is being given and returns a string representing the type:
+The ```typeof``` function evauates the type of data it is being given and returns a string representing the type:

 ```js
 var goodBoy = "dog"